thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 For an explanation of the new parsing system, see [Full HTML5 support, new parsing infrastructure](https://github.com/thymeleaf/thymeleaf/issues/390)

 ### Textual template modes

-The brand new template modes bring to Thymeleaf the ability to output CSS, Javascript and plain text.
+The new textaul template modes bring to Thymeleaf the ability to output CSS, Javascript and plain text.
 This is handy if you want to use the values of server-side variables in your CSS and Javascript files, or to generate plain text content as, for example, in e-mail composing.